 Best Baby Gear for Eco-Friendly Moms

-All-wheel suspension and an SPF 45+ retractable canopy make this a lightweight all-terrain stroller—even for infants, as the backrest reclines to a flat position.
+All-wheel suspension, all air-tires and an SPF 45+ retractable canopy make this a lightweight all-terrain stroller—even for infants, as the backrest reclines to a flat position and the fabric can enclose the footrest area.
 Features you’ll love:

-- The company partners with eco-conscious manufacturers to minimize water use and pollution.
+- Bumbleride works with eco-conscious factories to minimize water use and pollution

 Best car seat: UppaBaby Mesa 2017 Henry